photoprism/photoprism/CODE_OF_CONDUCT.md

 ## Guidelines

-Not everyone has experience with Open Source communities and knows what is acceptable.
-The following guidelines and examples are intended to provide a quick overview and help avoid the most common pitfalls to get you started:
+Not everyone has experience with Open Source communities and intuitively knows what is acceptable.
+The following guidelines and examples can, at best, help you avoid the biggest pitfalls.
+They are by no means complete.

 (a) Do not feel entitled to free software, support, or advice, especially if you are not a contributor, [sponsor](https://photoprism.app/membership), or paying customer.
 Don't ask contributors to report to you and [meet deadlines](https://docs.photoprism.app/developer-guide/code-quality/#go-slow-before-you-go-fast) as if they work for you or owe you something.

 (b) Honor **Rule &#35;2**, [read the docs](https://docs.photoprism.app) and [determine the cause of your problem](https://docs.photoprism.app/getting-started/troubleshooting/) before opening invalid bug reports, starting a public "shitstorm", or insulting other community members in our chat rooms.
 Aside from being annoying for everyone, it also keeps our team from working on features and improvements that users like you are waiting for.

 (c) Reckless and ignorant communication that disregards **Rule &#35;1** is unacceptable, whether public or private.
 If you are having a bad day and want to offend someone, please go somewhere else.
 Based on previous incidents, we also recommend that you wait until the worst is over when you've had too much coffee.

+*Keep in mind that problems are actually quite rare.
+All in all, we have a pretty amazing community!
+Common sense and staying away from the computer when you're tired or hungry should generally be enough to get along with others.*

 ## Reporting